 The earliest stage direction that I can remember came from my father.
 The year was 1979 and I was in the third grade.
 "No... don't do that... just walk up to her and bow..."
 I was a royal child in "The King and I" and that year, both of my parents took on the monumental task of co-directing and producing the beloved Rodgers and Hammerstein classic.
 I attempted to replicate something I had seen in the Walter Lang version of the film.
 In the scene, the royal children are presented by the King (Yul Brenner) to "Mrs. Anna" (Deborah Kerr) and one child decides to sneak up behind Mrs. Anna to lift up her large hoop skirt to see what was underneath.
 My interpretation did not fly with my father however, my first desire to independently make a statement on stage remains a distinct memory.
 This stage experience, the entire experience, left a very deep, lasting impression.
 The costumes, the music, the friendships... everything was and remains as pure magic in my heart and soul.
 To this day, whenever I hear the music to "The King and I", watch the film or attend a live performance it is an emotional experience.
 Simply because everything about it is so moving and perfect.

 My parents, Pierre and Leslie Paquin, were performers and met while in college during a production of "A Man for All Seasons".
 One look at my beautiful mother and my father knew she was "the one".
 Their love for performance and creativity as well as their appreciation for film, music, art and theatre gave my four siblings and I a well rounded exposure to the arts.
-We lived in the coastal city of New Bedford, Massachusetts, a city known for its fishing and whaling history (about a 40 min drive south of Boston).
+We lived in the coastal city of New Bedford, Massachusetts, a city known for its cultural diversity, fishing and whaling history (about a 40 min drive south of Boston).
 My Father worked as a foreign language teacher in the neighboring town of Fairhaven, was a radio announcer on the weekends and in his spare time, co-directed musicals with my mom.
 He was also a recording engineer and continues to run his company Sound Dynamics Associates but is retired from teaching.
 New Bedford has its own distinct culture where the people have a zest for life that can be described in many words... passionate, kind, straightforward, loyal, loving, funny as hell and full of a unique pride for the city they live in.
 It's a melting pot where folks are mostly of Portugese, Cape Verdian and French Canadian heritage and many of them are Catholic.
 I'm a mix of Irish and Czech on my mother's side and French Canadian on my father's.
 Growing up had its ups and downs but as a family we knew how to carry ourselves through the worst of times and relished in the best.
 Music was always playing in the house, rising up from the basement in my father's studio.
 Classical music is his passion and I grew to love it as well.
 I am also a huge fan of Jazz.
-Looking back, Motown, R&B and Rock were welcome in the home, with some exceptions.
+Looking back, Motown, R&B and Rock were welcome in the home... which led to a vast assortment of musical genres all of which were blasting from some part of the house as life went on.
 I was a lanky, hyperactive child with crazy whispy strawberry blonde hair and severely buck teeth.
 That's right... buck teeth.
 The kind where braces are your only hope for normalcy and I wore them for 7 years.
-My Mom once said to me about my pubescent years, "You experienced an extreme awkward stage."
+My Mom once said to me about my pubescent years, mildly put, "You experienced an extreme awkward stage."
 I managed to come out of that period of my life only somewhat unscathed... and I remember laughing ... a lot.
 Especially in junior high.
 I attended St. Joseph's Catholic School (or St. Joe's) and it was there that I was able to make some close friends.
 The girls and boys were divided most of the time.
 We ate lunch separately and played in separate school yards.
 This allowed me to be silly with my friends without feeling self conscious.
 I was otherwise painfully shy and constantly daydreaming.
 As a student however, I was extremely conscientious.
 I really tried.
 On Sundays, my family attended Mass at St. Joseph's Church, a cathedral built at the turn of the 19th Century and exemplary in Romanesque and Gothic details.
 My family and I sang together in the choir and it was during this time that I developed my singing.
 I knew how to sing in grammar school and knew then that I had something.
 Singing in a choir full of adults as a tween not only taught me how to sight read music, but also gave me a sense of teamwork.
 It gave me a sense of God's presence as we worked together to bring sacred music to life.
 Our choir director, George Campeau along with my father (who was also a soloist) worked in tandem on some occasions to bring the choir "up to code".
 The group was dedicated.
 The selections ranged from acceptable standards to choral masterworks.